tjhickey724/discrete_math/courses/cs29a_fall23.md

 Read
 * [Chapter 3.6: Predicate Formulas](https://ocw.mit.edu/courses/6-042j-mathematics-for-computer-science-spring-2015/resources/mit6_042js15_session5/) in MfCS

-Connect to the [MLA HW site](https://mastery.cs.brandeis.edu) with PIN 731541 and do all of the problems due 9/18
+Connect to the [MLA](https://mastery.cs.brandeis.edu) Homework site with PIN 731541 and do all of the problems due 9/18